-Includes debt of the Water Pollution Control Authority and EMS Enterprise Funds which are guaranteed by the full faith and credit of the Town but are expected to be repaid from user fees.
+Includes debt of the Water Pollution Control Authority which are guaranteed by the full faith and credit of the Town but are expected to be repaid from user fees.

 Includes bonds issued to finance a Guaranteed Energy Performance Contract ("EPC") between the Town and Honeywell International Inc. Under the terms of the contract, various equipment and improvements intended to reduce energy consumption were undertaken at Town and Board of Education buildings.
 The cost of the improvements was in part financed by the issuance of \$8,212,115 of bonds and a \$2,229,855 lease with Bank of America.
 Under the terms of the EPC, if energy savings in any year are not sufficient to substantially cover the cost of the debt service on the improvements, Honeywell will cover the differential.
-The amounts reflected herein include \$3,916,546 of outstanding bonds for the EPC.
-The final lease payment was due on December 15, 2021.
+The amounts reflected herein include \$3,663,867 of outstanding bonds for the EPC.
+The final lease payment made on December 15, 2021.